 - 3.2 Understand and use administrative and clinical decision support tools in process and performance improvement.

-- 3.3 Understand and use the formal and informal decision-making structures in health care organizations and the health care industry, and the ability to analyze and improve an organization’s processes.
+- 3.3 Understand and use the formal and informal decision-making structures in healthcare organizations and the healthcare industry and demonstrate ability to analyze and improve an organization’s processes.